Learning Neural Acoustic Fields: Details of the compression baselines

 \subsection{AAC baseline}

 We utilize \texttt{ffmpeg 5.0}, and select the open source "aac" implementation.
-We set the combined stereo bitrate to 24 kBit/s in constant bit rate mode, as we found that there are occasional encode/decode failures below this bitrate.
+We set the combined stereo bitrate to 24 kBit/s (12kBit/s per channel) in constant bit rate mode, as we found that there are occasional encode/decode failures below this bitrate.